Does Buttermilk Go Bad?

 Yes!
 You can freeze buttermilk.
 Freezing buttermilk is an excellent way to preserve the flavor and shelf-life, extending it longer than the expiration date.
 When taking out frozen buttermilk, allow time to thaw before use completely.

-Rules For Freezing Buttermilk
+Tips for Freezing Buttermilk

 It’s important to remember that freezing can affect the physical consistency and flavor of buttermilk – if you follow the instructions, however, you’ll still be able to make amazing recipes with your defrosted buttermilk.